Adapting Dijkstra for Buffers and Unlimited Transfers: Transfer Aware Dijkstra (TAD)

 \subsubsection{Trip Pruning}

 To handle non-FIFO schedules, TAD must scan multiple trips departing from the same stop, presorted by departure time, since a later-departing trip may arrive earlier at the final destination.
 However, scanning all trips is inefficient.
+For a fixed transit edge $e = (u, v)$, let $\tau_{\text{min}}(T, u)$ denote the minimum arrival time at $v$ among trip $T$ and all later trips in the departure-time-sorted list from $u$ to $v$; this value is stored as a suffix minimum for the trip list.
 Trip pruning terminates the iteration early when no remaining trip can improve over the current best arrival time, accounting for the buffer time at the destination stop $v$.
 Specifically, if $\tau_{\text{min}}(T, u) > \tau_{\text{best}} + \beta(v)$, all remaining trips can be skipped.
-The buffer term $\beta(v)$ is included because a passenger arriving at $v$ via transfer must wait the buffer before boarding a connecting service; thus, a trip arriving up to $\beta(v)$ later than the current best may still yield a better onward connection.

-Consider trips $T_1, T_2, T_3, T_4$ departing from $A$ to $B$ (with $\beta(B) = 0$) with arrivals 9:30, 9:00, 10:00, 9:30 respectively, and $\tau_{\min}$ values (minimum arrival among remaining trips) of 9:00, 9:00, 9:30, 9:30.
+Since $\beta(v)$ is a property of the timetable, the +$\beta(v)$ term in the cutoff accounts for the buffer wait incurred by transferring passengers at $v$.
+A label arriving at $v$ at time $\tau_{\text{best}}$ can board another trip only after waiting until $\tau_{\text{best}} + \beta(v)$, whereas a passenger already on a trip stays on board without waiting.
+After $\tau_{\text{best}} + \beta(v)$, the best known arrival at $v$ can board any remaining trip, so scanning those trips from $u$ is unnecessary.
+Larger buffer times widen this interval and can therefore reduce pruning effectiveness.